jgwentworth92/GutenbergV2/readme.md

    The system is known to work with LMStudio, but it should theoretically work with any OpenAI API-compatible system.

    1. **Set up the local model:**
-      Install LMStudio (or another backend) and turn on the model server.
+      Install LMStudio (or another backend) and turn on the server.
+[Here is a tutorial](https://www.youtube.com/watch?v=yBI1nPep72Q).
 Recommended model: `lmstudio-community/Mistral-7B-Instruct-v0.3-GGUF`
    2. **Set the model provider to Local:**
       Set the `MODEL_PROVIDER` environment variable to `lmstudio` in the `.env` file.
    3. **Set the local model URL:**